linas/archeo/src/catalog/README.md

 The file catalog creates a searchable index of files, organized by filename, content hash and other file data.

+The search is controlled by a a configuration file, which can be used to exclude specific file-types, directories or file-system types from the filesystem crawl.
+Different config files can be given for differet crawls.

 API Design
 ----------
 Currently uses SQLite3 for storage.
 Uses a closure-like idea, so that future changes could use other DB's, as desired.

+The crawler control file uses conventional Unix-style stanza-key-value text formatting.

 Table Design
 ------------